jcervantesortiz1/SNHU-Capstone/Enhancement Two/README.md

 ---

 ## Features
 ### **Original Project**
+1. **RescueAnimal.java**
+    - This class contains the information and variables that the Dog and Monkey inherit from.
+This method has get and set methods.

+2. **Dog.java**
+    - This class contains information and methods specific for dogs.
+The class inherits from the RescueAnimal class.

+3. **Monkey.java**
+    - This class contains information and methods specific for monkeys.
+The class inherits from the RescueAnimal class.

+4. **Driver.java**
+    - The Main method is in this class.
+The originial project has all of the different system methods in this class as well.

+### **Areas of Enhancement**
 1. **Class Structure**
     - All of the system logic is in the Driver.java class as well as the main method.